Outage Performance of Uplink Rate Splitting Multiple Access with Randomly Deployed Users: Outage Performance Analysis of The CPA Strategy

 The CUS scheme not only can provide a fair access opportunity for all the users, but Corollary 2 illustrates that it can also achieve full diversity order as GUS scheme for CPA strategy.
 It is known that random user scheduling can also provide a fair access opportunity for the users, but it can not effectively employ multi-user diversity.
 Hence the CUS scheme will achieve much better outage performance than the random user selection scheme, especially for the system with many users, which will be shown in the simulation results.

-\textit{Remark 3:} Compared with NOMA transmission in \cite{2020_Lu_TVT,2016_Ding_impact of pairing}, an interesting phenomenon can be observed from RSMA transmission in the application of CPA strategy.
-Specifically, in NOMA transmission, the achieved diversity order of the secondary user is restricted by the channel quality of the primary user \cite{2020_Lu_TVT,2016_Ding_impact of pairing}, however, such restriction vanishes in RSMA transmission.
+\textit{Remark 5:} Compared with conventional NOMA transmission in \cite{2020_Lu_TVT,2016_Ding_impact_of_pairing}, an interesting phenomenon can be observed from RSMA transmission in the application of CPA strategy.
+Specifically, in \cite{2020_Lu_TVT,2016_Ding_impact_of_pairing}, the achieved diversity order of the secondary user is restricted by the channel quality of the primary user, however, such restriction vanishes in RSMA transmission.
 For example, in GUS scheme, assuming U$_2$ is the primary user, it can be demonstrated that the achieved diversity order of the secondary user, U$_\text{1}$, is also $K$ by applying (\ref{pout_cog_upbound}).
-However, in NOMA transmission \cite{2020_Lu_TVT,2016_Ding_impact of pairing}, U$_1$ in GUS scheme can only achieve a diversity order of $K-1$.
-In other words, in RSMA transmission, the secondary user's achieved diversity order with CPA strategy is only determined by its own channel quality.
+However, in \cite{2020_Lu_TVT,2016_Ding_impact_of_pairing}, U$_1$ in GUS scheme can only achieve a diversity order of $K-1$.
+In other words, for RSMA transmission with CPA strategy, the secondary user's achieved diversity order is only determined by its own channel quality.